The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 \begin{prop} Let $x_1,\ldots,x_n$ be nodes from the macro tree associated with their macro tree number such that $x_1 < x_2 < \cdots < x_n$.
 If $x_i \lhd x_j$ for some $i$ and $j$ then $x_i \lhd x_k$ for all $x_k>x_j$. \end{prop} \begin{proof} From $x_i \lhd x_j$ we have $\pre(x_i)<\pre(x_j)$ and $\post(x_i) < \post(x_j)$.
 Since $x_k>x_j$ we have $\pre(x_j)<\pre(x_k)$ unless $x_k=s(v,w)$ and $x_j=l(v,w)$.
 In that case, $\pre(x_k)+1=\pre(x_j)>\pre(x_i)$.
 Since $x_i \lhd x_j$ we have $x_i\neq x_j$ and thus $\pre(x_k)>\pre(x_i)$.

 It remains to show that $\post(x_i) < \post(x_k)$.
 Assume for the sake of contradiction that $\post(x_k)<\post(x_i) <\post(x_j)$.
-This implies $x_i \prec x_k$ and $x_j \prec x_k$ contradicting $x_i \lhd x_j$. \end{proof} We will first prove the following invariants on $i$ and $j$ in procedure \Deep. \begin{lemma} After the while loop in line 4 of procedure \Deep\ ("While $X[i]=\emptyset$ set $i:=i+1$.") we have the following invariant on $i$ and $j$: For all $l$ such that $j < l < i$ we have $X[l]=\emptyset$. \end{lemma} \begin{proof} Let $i'$ be the value of $i$ in the iteration before the previous one.
+This implies $x_i \prec x_k$ and $x_j \prec x_k$ contradicting $x_i \lhd x_j$. \end{proof} We will first prove the following invariants on $i$ and $j$ in procedure \Deep. \begin{lemma} In line 5 of procedure \Deep\ we have the following invariant on $i$ and $j$: For all $l$ such that $j < l < i$ we have $X[l]=\emptyset$. \end{lemma} \begin{proof} Let $i'$ be the value of $i$ in line 5 of the previous iteration of the outer loop (line 3--18).
 Then $i$ is the smallest index greater than $i'$ such that the corresponding entry in $X$ is nonempty.
-This is true since $i$ is always incremented by one in the end of an iteration, and at the beginning of the next iteration we start with the while loop incrementing $i$ until we find a nonempty entry.
-Since $j=i'$, $i$ is the first nonempty entry greater than $j$ and the claim follows. \end{proof}
+This is true since $i$ was set to $i'+1$ in the end of the previous iteration (line 17), and in line 4 of this iteration $i$ was incremented until we found a nonempty entry.
+Since $j=i'$ (this was also set in line 17 of the previous iteration), $i$ is the first nonempty entry greater than $j$ and the claim follows. \end{proof}